PanosEconomou/notes/Projects/CFT/Free_Fields.md

 ## Quantizing the Harmonic Oscillators

 With the Hamiltonian for each mode given by $H_n$ we immediately realize that it looks so tantalizingly close to a harmonic oscillator.
-But then we also immidiately realize that $\mathbb C \setminus \{0\}$ is diffeomorphic to a cylinder via the diffeomorphism
+But then we also immediately realize that $\mathbb C \setminus \{0\}$ is diffeomorphic to a cylinder via the diffeomorphism

 $$
 \begin{align}